 Director, Karen Reppen holds a grief support specialist certificate from the University of Wisconsin, Madison (UW).
 She did her EOLD training with the University of Vermont, attended the Upaya Zen Center’s Being with Dying program, as well as attending the Orphan Wisdom School for the past ten years.
 The founder of Persephone’s Garden, Karen offers personal death awareness training, end-of-life care education, and direct support for those preparing for or experiencing aging, illness, death, and grief.
 A strong proponent for community death care, she guides home funerals and natural burials through Walking Each Other Home, and she facilitates death cafes and workshops through The Great Circle Collaborative.
 Karen has 20 years of experience as a hospice communications professional and direct care volunteer.
 Formerly a facilitator for the UW Multicultural Awareness Program, she remains active in several local antiracism and social justice initiatives.
 A founder and current board member for Solace Friends, Inc., Karen also faithfully serves the NEDA board in many ways, having joined NEDA as a member and director in 2018.
 She calls Madison, WI, home.

-Director, Amy Roth Sandrolini completed her EOLD training with the Going with Grace End-of-Life Care and Planning program, and has earned a NEDA proficiency badge.
+Director, Amy Roth Sandrolini completed her EOLD training with the Going with Grace End-of-Life Care and Planning program and has earned a NEDA proficiency badge.
 She is a lay eucharistic minister, with training in Reiki and aromatherapy.
-Her former work as an Emmy award-winning journalist took Amy to more than 50 countries, providing her a window into diverse cultural approaches to death, and solidifying a deep commitment to advancing the rights of those whose voices have been marginalized, including the elderly, sick, and dying; she was further inspired to join the death care movement after accompanying her younger sister on her EOL journey and hospice experience.
-Currently employed as a community relations representative with Colorado Palliative & Hospice Care, Amy lives in Colorado Springs, CO. email@example.com
+Amy’s former work as an Emmy Award-winning journalist took her to more than 50 countries, providing her with a window into diverse cultural approaches to death and dying.
+Later, her work as an activist solidified a deep commitment to advancing the rights of those whose voices have been marginalized – including the elderly, sick, and dying.
+She was further inspired to join the death care movement after accompanying her younger sister on her EOL journey.
+Amy is the founder of Rights of Passage and lives in Colorado Springs with her husband and young son. firstname.lastname@example.org

 Director, Michelle Thornhill is a graduate of Eastern University.
 She is a certified Advanced Grief Recovery Method Specialist and a certified Trauma Healing Facilitator, trained to assist adults, teens, and children.
 Michelle applies her more than twenty years of bereavement care experience as the founder and CEO of Legacy & Hope, LLC, which is a boutique company that provides EOL services, as well as services for grief and loss support.
 She is a consultant and public speaker called on to assist communities in crisis.
 Michelle provides grief education, and instructs a program for adults called Helping Children Deal with Loss.
 Her professional memberships include NEDA, the National Home Funeral Alliance (NHFA), and the Hospice Foundation of America (HFA).
 Michelle currently serves as the Philadelphia Chapter President of the International Association of Women, a global network of professional women from varying backgrounds and industries.
 Michelle lives in the Philadelphia, PA area.